 If you’re a student of firearms history, then we don’t need to tell you that the 19th century was rife with firearms innovation.
 Inventions and improvements abounded not only in firearms design, but in the ammunition design and propellant as well.
-In our June Regional Firearms Auction, some of the nearly 10,000 firearms in the sale showcase extremely well the wide range of ideas and development that happened during this relatively brief period, and here they are.
+RIAC offers rare and unique firearms from the period like the Maynard rifle for sale that can fill holes in even the most advanced collections.

 Most folks know of Edward Maynard for his priming system.
 Invented in 1845, it very much resembled the roll of caps in a modern toy cap gun.
 This roll of tiny mercury fulminate charges would be used in place of standard percussion caps, going over the percussion nipple to ignite the powder.
 This cycled automatically as the gun was cocked and promised to save shooters valuable time.
 Maynard made quite a bit of money from the U.S. Government who briefly used his system until it was discovered that the device was not as rugged as field conditions demanded.
 However, at a royalty of $1.00 per rifle from 1855-1860, he did rather well for himself.

 What is lesser known is that Maynard also developed a breech-loading carbine in 1851.
 Throwing the lever forward pivots the breech end of the barrel upward and allows the shooter to insert a metallic cartridge in the rear.
 Unlike what we think of today as a metallic cartridge, this was more of a reusable brass cup into which powder and slug could be loaded up to 100 times.
 It lacked an integral primer and so a small hole in the middle of the base permitted the spark from the Maynard tape to ignite the powder within.
 The base also possessed a very large rim which not only aided in extraction, but also helped seal the breech better to prevent hot gases from escaping toward the shooter.